 Intro

-Field-tested in June 2025: This article is based on real-world use during a multi-day shoot in Dumaguete, Philippines.
+This article is based on real-world use during a multi-day shoots in Dumaguete, Philippines and further shoots in Moalboal, Cebu and now in Scotland.
 Every accessory recommendation has been personally tested in street, travel, and documentary-style photography scenarios.
+I own the X100VI, bought it and all the accessories with my own money and continue to use it as my own daily carry camera.

 Want to Set Up Your X100VI Exactly Like Mine?